u17095736-coder/Assignment-1-/README.md

 - Compare model performance using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
 - Identify the most effective approach in terms of accuracy, generalization, and computational efficiency.

-### Outcomes
-The study provides insights into whether replacing the CNN's Softmax classifier with SVM or XGBoost improves generalization.
-The results contribute to the development of precision farming technologies, aligning with UN Sustainable Development Goal (SDG) 2: Zero Hunger.

 ## Dataset Structure
 The dataset is organized into training and testing sets with the following plant categories: